OMFSdigital/Automated-PD-L1-Scoring/README.md

 **NOT FOR DIAGNOSTIC USE!**

+## Collaboration ##
+We are open for a further development.
+Feel free to contact us.

 ## Training data
 HNSCC cases from the [National Cancer Institute Clinical Proteomic Tumor Analysis Consortium (CPTAC)](https://wiki.cancerimagingarchive.net/display/Public/CPTAC-HNSCC) were used to train the following models.